chrfrenning/upgraded-umbrella/README.md

 5. Implementation tip: Define a data structure (e.g. a java class) to implement the tasks and to store all the information associated with them.
-6. Note: The Client represents a simulator for set of clients.
+6. Note: The client.Client represents a simulator for set of clients.
 In real-world scenarios, there will be tens of thousands of clients that will send request to the servers.
-But we use a single Client to represent all the clients.
+But we use a single client.Client to represent all the clients.

 ## Summary of measurements: